Summer 2020: Kyoto, Japan

 AIFS Transportation Package

 Tickets purchased from AIFS are exclusively on scheduled airlines (not charters).
 They are not endorsable to another carrier.
 Flights are not necessarily direct or non-stop, and frequent flyer miles are not applicable.
-The AIFS Transportation Package includes round-trip ground transportation from the airport in South Africa to your accommodations on the regularly scheduled program dates.
+The AIFS Transportation Package includes round-trip ground transportation between Kansai Airport and your accommodations on the regularly scheduled program dates.